kingtochan/NotionistWidget/README.md

   build
 ```

-The `.app` is written to Xcode's DerivedData folder (not included in this repo).
+The `.app` is written to Xcode's DerivedData folder.
 ## Feedback and Contribution

 This is intended to be a small modular tool to help the Notion community.
 Any feedback is welcomed.
 To suggest changes, simply submit a pull request for your commit.